Higher-dimensional flying wing Steady Ricci Solitons: Introduction

 Apostolov-Cifarelli \cite{ApostolovCifarelli2025} constructed complex $n$-dimensional K\"ahler steady gradient solitons with of $U(d_1+1)\times \cdots U(d_\ell+1)$ symmetry, where $\ell\ge 1$, $d_i\ge 0$ and $\ell+\sum_{i=1}^\ell d_i=n$.
 They also showed that these solitons have positive sectional curvature when $n=2$.
 Theorem \ref{thm:soliton-polyhedron} can be viewed as a Riemannian analogy of Apostolov-Cifarelli's result with additional non-negative curvature property.
 Note that Chan-Conlon-Lai \cite{ChanConlonLai2024} constructed K\"ahler steady gradient solitons with $U(n-1)\times U(1)$-symmetry non-negative curvature operator \cite{ChanConlonLai2024}, it is natural to wonder if there exist K\"ahler steady gradient solitons having the same symmetries in Apostolov-Cifarelli \cite{ApostolovCifarelli2025} and additional non-negative curvature operator.

-Among the steady solitons constructed in Theorem 1.1, it provides a large family of non-collapsed steady solitons. \begin{thm} For any $n\ge 4$, and $k=2,\cdots, n-2$, there exists an $(n-k-1)$-parameter family of pairwise different $O(k+1)$-symmetric, non-collapsed $n$-dimensional steady gradient Ricci solitons with {non-negative} curvature operator. \end{thm} In addition to these non-collapsed families, it also provides new examples of collapsed $O(2)$-symmetric steady solitons.
+Among the steady solitons constructed in Theorem 1.1, it provides a large family of non-collapsed steady solitons, using a similar proof as \cite[Corollary 3.5]{Lai2024}. \begin{thm} For any $n\ge 4$, and $k=2,\cdots, n-2$, there exists an $(n-k-1)$-parameter family of pairwise different $O(k+1)$-symmetric, non-collapsed $n$-dimensional steady gradient Ricci solitons with {non-negative} curvature operator. \end{thm}

-\begin{thm} For any $n\ge 3$, there exists an $(n-2)$-parameter family of pairwise different collapsed $O(2)$-symmetric steady gradient Ricci solitons with {non-negative} curvature operator. \end{thm}

 Note that $O(k+1)$-symmetry implies $O(k)$-symmetry for any $k\in\mathbb N$, and the rotational symmetry is $O(n)$-symmetry for $n$-dimensional manifolds.
 Thus $O(2)$-symmetry is the weakest symmetry.
 In dimension 3, the second named author proved that all steady gradient solitons are $O(2)$-symmetric \cite{Lai2022_O(2)}.
 Hence, we conjecture that for arbitrary dimension, all steady gradient solitons with positive curvature operator are $O(2)$-symmetric.